castagnoNicole/404-blog-not-found/_posts/2025-05-30-vehicles-security.md

 ## Bridging the Cybersecurity Gap
 Automotive cybersecurity isn’t just about cars anymore—it’s about protecting energy grids, traffic lights too.

-Marco’s closing advice hit hard:
+Marco’s closing advice hits hard:
 - **More collaboration within the industry is necessary** OEMs, insurers, and even smart cities need to **team up** and exchange threat data.